To Your Health

 Project Access connects people who don’t have health insurance with medical services that are affordable or free of charge, and HELP, the Health Equipment Loan Program, helps everyday folks gain access to medical equipment that they couldn’t otherwise afford.

-If you any have walkers, wheelchairs, bedside commodes, canes, knee-scooters, reachers (pickup or grabber sticks), tub-transfer benches, etc, it would be greatly appreciated if you can donate them.
+If you any have walkers, wheelchairs, canes, knee-scooters, reachers (pickup or grabber sticks), tub-transfer benches, etc, it would be greatly appreciated if you can donate them.
 Everything will be sanitized and repaired if necessary so they can be loaned out to people for easily renewable 3-month periods regardless of their insurance status.
 HELP is open Tuesdays (10am–2pm) and Fridays (1–5pm).
-Visit the website or call and ask for the manager, Amy Armstrong, for more info.
+Visit the website or call and ask for the manager for more info.